aws-amplify/amplify-js/docs/index.md

 keywords:

 # Hero section
-title: The foundation for cloud-powered mobile & web apps
+title: The foundation for your cloud-powered mobile & web apps
 #description: A JavaScript library for application development using cloud services.
 buttons:
     - content: Get Started